What to expect when bringing a kitten home

 Here are a few additional ways you can help your kitten feel at ease:

-• Use the same litter your kitten is used to, but have a spare tray ready with different litter so it has a choice.
+• Use the same litter your kitten is used to, but have a spare tray ready with different litter so they have a choice

 Remember, it’s been a big occasion for both of you, so cries for attention are normal, even for the first few nights.